sohumh/sohumh.github.io/_projects/rush_hour.md

            <li>Move the red car horizontally to the exit arrow</li>
            <li>Moves count once per track selection</li>
            <li>All consecutive letters must form valid words</li>
+           <li>The whole grid does not need to be connected</li>
+           <li>Individual letters can stand alone and move both forwards and backwards.</li>
        </ul>
    </div>